 I was leading a Pastor’s Conference in Eldoret, with sixty wonderful men and women from Kenya and Uganda.
 They were part of New Life Mission, a network of over 150 churches in Kenya and Uganda.

 We ate many meals together.
 This was real Kenyan food – vegetables, cooked raw bananas, rice, maize… I loved it!

 I noticed many of the pastors taking very full plates of food.
 A lot more than I took.
 I made a joke, saying “Kenyans and Ugandans eat a lot, but still are slim and run so fast!”
 My host, Cliff, later told me the reason they load their plates with food is because they only eat two meals a day.
 When they have the opportunity, they eat a lot.

 Inwardly I sank.
 Who am I, that I am so out of touch?

 The prayers of many Kenyans and Ugandans are for food to eat, today.
 I, on the other hand, fight overeating.
 My problem is not securing my next meal.
 It's that there is so much food available, and I approach our American Thanksgiving Day hoping I do not overeat.

 I live the land of over-plenty, over-eating, and struggling to diet.
 In the midst of abundance, I am being processed by God.
 Here are some things God is showing me.

 1. I am no longer to see someone who is foodless and thank God that I have food.
 I am to thank God for food, for a roof over my head, for clothing.
 But this thanks is not to come at the expense of someone else’s poverty.
-There is something evil about this.
+There is something wrong about this.
 It uses another person’s bondage as an occasion for my thanksgiving.